JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 ## Experimental Setup

 In order to obtain more consistent timings I perform multiple runs of all the algorithms, getting an average run time.
 I also perform a warmup of the communication channels passing dummy data between the processes.
 For each solution I only time the actual gather operation and not the variable setup required by different algorithms.
 To perform all the timings I write a set of bash scripts which allow to perform weak and strong scaling measurements.
-The tests are performed on ORFEO cluster using the epyc partition.
-A varying amount of nodes and data sizes is used to assess both weak and strong scaling features of the different implementations, more details in the **Results** section.
+The tests are performed on ORFEO cluster using EPYC nodes.
+A varying amount of cores and data sizes is used to assess both weak and strong scaling features of the different implementations, more details in the **Results** section.